PauloGSC/Minesweeper-2/README.md

 Minesweeper implemented in Python.

 This version of Minesweeper works with no GUI, only in the IDLE/Terminal interface.
-Thus, it's not very good :neutral_face:
+Thus, it's not very good :neutral_face:.

 In order to play the game, clone/download this repo and execute the "game.py" file.